Crusades _ The Medieval World and The World Today ( First and Second Crusade )

-For Christians, Jerusalem the land where Jesus Christ was born, preached, died, and will come back again.
+For Christians, Jerusalem is the land where Jesus Christ was born, preached, died, and will come back again.
 The Church of the Holy Sepulcher on Mount Calvary is also here.
 This land has been the most sacred pilgrimage site for Christians all around the world for centuries.
-That’s why this holy city of Jerusalem has been attacked, captured, and recaptured at least 50 times during ntly, Israel is controlling the sacred city of Jerusalem and it is the capital of Israel.
+That’s why this holy city of Jerusalem has been attacked, captured, and recaptured at least 50 times.
+Currently, Israel is controlling the sacred city of Jerusalem and which is the capital of Israel.

 A Brief History of Jerusalem